Kadammanitta Ramakrishnan: Other activities

 A communist, he was involved with the student federation as well as communist party during his college days.
 In 1992, he became the vice president of CPI-M's cultural wing, Purogamana Kala Sahitya Sangham (Progressive Association for Art and Letters), and in 2002 its president.
 In 1996, he was elected to Kerala state legislative assembly from Aranmula constituency in Pathanamthitta district.
 He was still continuing as the President of Purogamana Kala Sahithya Sangham when he died.

 Death

 Ramakrishnan died at 9 o'clock in the morning of 31 March 2008 at M.G.M.
 Memorial Medical Centre in Pathanamthitta, nine days after celebrating his 73rd birthday.
 He had been undergoing treatment for myeloid leukaemia for the past three months.
 He was survived by his wife, Santha, daughter, Geetha Devi, and son, Geetha Krishnan.
-He was cremated with full state honours at the premises of his home in his birth village, after which he was called more.
+He was cremated with full state honours at the premises of his home in his birth village.